AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 * **[!UICONTROL Default affinity]**: If your installation includes several workflow servers, use this field to choose the machine which the workflow will be executed on.
 If the value defined in this field does not exist on any server, the workflow will remain pending.

-* **[!UICONTROL Save SQL queries in log]**: allows you to save the SQL queries from the workflow into the logs.
+* **[!UICONTROL Save SQL queries in log]**: Check this option to you to save the SQL queries from the workflow into the logs.
 This functionality is reserved for advanced users.
 It applies to workflows that contain targeting activities like **[!UICONTROL Build audience]**.
 When this option is enabled, the SQL queries sent to the database during workflow execution are displayed in the workflow's logs, allowing you to analyze them to optimize queries or diagnose issues.

-## Error management settings
+## Error management settings  {#error-settings}

 >[!CONTEXTUALHELP]
 >id="acw_workflow_settings_error"
 >title="Error management settings"
->abstract="In this section, you can manage how the workflow should behave when an error occurs during its execution (pause/stop its execution or ignore errors)."
+>abstract="In this section, you can define how the workflow should manage errors during its execution.
+You can choose to pause the process, ignore a certain number of errors, or stop the workflow execution."

 * **[!UICONTROL Error management]**: This field lets you define the actions to be taken if a workflow task has errors.
-There are two possible options:
+There are three possible options:

     * **[!UICONTROL Suspend the process]**: The workflow is automatically paused and its status changes to **[!UICONTROL Failed]**.
 Once the issue is solved, resume the workflow using the **[!UICONTROL Resume]** buttons.
     * **[!UICONTROL Ignore]**: The status of the task that triggered the error changes to **[!UICONTROL Failed]**, but the workflow keeps the **[!UICONTROL Started]** status. <!-- TO ADD ONCE SCHEUDLER IS AVAILABLE This configuration is relevant for recurring tasks: if the branch includes a scheduler, it will start normally next time the workflow is executed.-->